DistributedCollective/zero/README.md

 ![Tests](https://github.com/DistributedCollective/zero/actions/workflows/test-contracts.yml/badge.svg)

 Zero is a decentralized protocol based on [Liquity](https://github.com/liquity/dev) that allows Bitcoin holders to obtain maximum liquidity against their collateral without paying interest.
-After locking up rBTC as collateral in a smart contract and creating an individual position called a "line of credit (trove)", the user can get instant liquidity by minting ZUSD, a USD-pegged stablecoin.
+After locking up rBTC as collateral in a smart contract and creating an individual position called a "line of credit (trove)," the user can get instant liquidity by minting ZUSD, a USD-pegged stablecoin.
 Each line of credit is required to be collateralized at a minimum of 110%.
 Any owner of ZUSD can redeem their stablecoins for the underlying collateral at any time.
-The redemption mechanism along with algorithmically adjusted fees guarantee a minimum stablecoin value of USD 1.
+The redemption mechanism and algorithmically adjusted fees guarantee a minimum stablecoin value of USD 1.
 An unprecedented liquidation mechanism based on incentivized stability deposits and a redistribution cycle from riskier to safer lines of credit provides stability at a much lower collateral ratio than current systems.
-Stability is maintained via economically-driven user interactions and arbitrage, rather than by active governance or monetary interventions.
+Stability is maintained via economically-driven user interactions and arbitrage rather than by active governance or monetary interventions.
 The protocol has built-in incentives that encourage both early adoption and the operation of multiple front ends, enhancing decentralization.

 ## More information